frenchfrog42/frenchfrog42.github.io/vanity.md

 ---

 Hi,
-Thanks you for considering using buying a vanity address.
+Thanks you for considering buying a vanity address.
 This is made by [@MSinkec](https://twitter.com/MSinkec) and [1BaguettegL3S21U2erSNDYSe7UMJL2Y8v](https://twitter.com/NikamotoS)

 Price indication for a random modern GPU: